Testing One Hypothesis Multiple times: Practical matters

-The \emph{upcrossing plot} in the right panel of Figure \ref{upc_Gauss} is a simple graphical tools that help us to identify the value of $R$ that best negotiates the trade-off between accuracy and computational efficiency discussed at the beginning of this section.
-This plot displays Monte Carlo estimates $\widehat{E[\tilde{N}_{c_0}]}$ for the LRT in Example 1, under $H_0$, as a function of $R$, evaluated at $R=15,30,50,100,200,500,1000$.
-Analogous plots for Example 2 and 3 are reported in Figure 1 of the Supplementary Material.
-For each resolution we computed 100 Monte Carlo simulations, each of size 1000.
-The sample size of each simulation must be reasonably large to guarantee the asymptotic distribution of the sub-test statistics.
-In all our examples, 100 simulations are sufficient to achieve small Monte Carlo errors.
-As with the well-known scree-plot used for Principal Component Analysis (PCA) (e.g., \citet[p.
-383]{statLearning}), we look for an ``elbow'' in the plot of $\widehat{E[\tilde{N}_{c_0}]}$.
-The value of $R$ corresponding to the elbow is the smallest value for which $\widehat{E[\tilde{N}_{c_0}]}$ converges, by Conditions \ref{ccond32}, to its limit $E[{N}_{c_0}]$ up to Monte Carlo error.
-In physics terms, this corresponds to the minimal value of $R$ for which $\widehat{E[\tilde{N}_{c_0}]}$ well approximates the number of upcrossings for the underlying continuous time process.
+As a rule of thumb, if the number of upcrossings increases with $R$ but does not converge, it means that the resolution is not sufficiently high to catch all the crossings or, the underlying process is not sufficiently smooth to guarantee $E[{N}_{c_0}]<\infty$.
+Conversely, if the number of upcrossings converges, as in the well-known scree-plot used for Principal Component Analysis (PCA) \citep[e.g.,][p.
+383]{statLearning}, we look for an ``elbow'' in the plot of $\widehat{E[\tilde{N}_{c_0}]}$.
+The value of $R$ corresponding to the elbow is the smallest value for which $\widehat{E[\tilde{N}_{c_0}]}$ converges to its limit, $E[{N}_{c_0}]$, up to Monte Carlo error.
+In physics terms, this corresponds to the minimal value of $R$ for which $\widehat{E[\tilde{N}_{c_0}]}$ well approximates the number of upcrossings of the underlying continuous time process.

-In the upcrossings plot in Figure \ref{upc_Gauss} (right panel), we also investigate the relationship between the width of the signal in the bump-hunting example, and the grid resolution.
+We also investigate the relationship between the width of the signal in the bump-hunting example, and the grid resolution.
 In particular, we replicate the simulation for three choices of the Gaussian width, namely $\sigma =0.1\theta, \sigma =0.5\theta$ and $\sigma =\theta$.
 (In our actual analysis $\sigma=0.1\theta$.)
-The left panel in Figure \ref{upc_Gauss} illustrates how wider signals correspond to smoother underlying processes.
-Thus, with wider signals, $\widehat{E[\tilde{N}_{c_0}]}$ converges faster (right panel of Figure \ref{upc_Gauss}) and a lower grid resolution is often sufficient to identify the upcrossings.
+As expected, wider signals correspond to smoother underlying processes (Figure~\ref{upc_Gauss}, left panel) and $\widehat{E[\tilde{N}_{c_0}]}$ converges (Figure~\ref{upc_Gauss}, right panel) at lower grid resolution.